Microgreen Blackout Period for the Home Grower

 - Soil would stay on the tightly growing plants making for a dirty crop.

-- After germination, the cover soil would be loose, which would make harvesting messy and dirty.
+- After germination, the covered soil would be loose, making harvesting messy and dirty.

 The blackout method and equipment we use on newly planted microgreen seeds have additional purposes in the growing process.
 These purposes will be discussed further below in this article.